A Survey of Token Compression for Efficient Multimodal Large Language Models: Audio-centric Token Compression

 \subsubsection{Token Stacking}

 Similar to the pixel unshuffle operation in 2D image processing, this approach for audio LLMs token compression involves stacking multiple consecutive tokens along the hidden dimension of the token.
 This effectively reduces the total number of tokens.
-Notably, HTS-AT~\cite{chen2022hts}, an early example of audio token stacking for classification tasks within audio transformers, utilized 2D pixel-unshuffling on the 2D features extracted from Mel spectrograms to reduce audio tokens.
-More recent methods such as SLAM-ASR~\cite{ma2024embarrassingly}, LLaMA-Omni~\cite{fang2024llama}, Llama-AVSR~\cite{cappellazzo2025large} and others~\cite{fathullah2024prompting} have adopted this technique.
-Since these token stacking operations alter the hidden dimension, a MLP is typically used to realign the dimension for compatibility with other modalities.
+Notably, HTS-AT~\citep{chen2022hts}, an early example of audio token stacking for classification tasks within audio transformers, utilized 2D pixel-unshuffling on the 2D features extracted from Mel spectrograms to reduce audio tokens.
+More recent methods such as SLAM-ASR~\citep{ma2024embarrassingly}, LLaMA-Omni~\citep{fang2024llama}, Llama-AVSR~\citep{cappellazzo2025large} and others~\citep{fathullah2024prompting} stack the audio token.
+Since these token stacking operations alter the hidden dimension, an MLP is typically used to realign the dimension for compatibility with other modalities.